 St Mary's Passage, Oxford | Photo Credit: Sturla Berg-Olsen.

 - Address: Oxford OX1 4AU.

 C.S.
 Lewis was a fellow here for 29 years.
 As well as being the place where he conducted his academic research it was also where he penned his most famous works.
 Refer to the link above for details on visiting Magdalen College as a tourist.

-He/she will also point out various shooting locations from the Harry Potter films, and for a small additional fee the group will also be shown around the Picture Gallery.
-Follow the link above for information on how to book and pricing.
+He/she will also point out shooting locations from the Harry Potter films, and for a small additional fee the group will be shown around the Picture Gallery.
+Follow the link here for information on how to book and pricing.

 Take a half-hour or so walk from central Oxford and visit the little village of Binsey.
 At its heart sits the Parish church of Saint Margaret, alongside which you'll find St. Margaret's Well, a Grade II Listed Building that served as the model for the 'Treacle Well' in Lewis Carroll's Alice in Wonderland.

 Once inside the library you'll be faced with two options.
-If your interest in the building's heritage is keen then you might like to take one of their daily guided tours.
-If your interest is more casual then you might just prefer to wander the Old Schools Quadrangle at your own pace.
+If you're interested in the building's heritage you might like to take one of their daily guided tours.
+If your interest is more casual then you might prefer to wander the Old Schools Quadrangle at your own pace.
 Whatever you choose to do, however, don't miss a chance to see the old reading rooms, marvellous spaces where the likes of Oscar Wilde and Tolkien once studied.

 If you're thusly inclined then note that the Botanic Garden is another Oxford institution with its own guided tour.